andrewdhicks/cog/eng/engineeringNotes.md

 1. No longer the ones not coming to the table
 2. Ability to collaborate with an experienced and diverse group
-    - even if its only creaping on the slack channels
+    - even if its only creeping on the slack channels
-    - general awarness
+    - general awareness
     - better defines the remote sensing landscape and ways to exploit
 3. Likely to accelerate USGS EROS participation in disruptive technologies = most notably the AWS cloud
 4. Ultimately lowers the cost of many of the government's objectives
 5. Move us back to an open systems development paradigm in the face of ...
-6. Consistent with teh direction of cloud first
+6. Consistent with the direction of cloud first

 ## Tour